Christanya/guitartabs.js/README.md

 ### Issues
 * Marked is not made to be extended.
 Since I hate keeping a separate branch for a minor function, the detection of the chords does not happen in marked, but in a separate function.
 As soon as marked supports adding new syntax, this should be moved.
-* The foont chooser widget sometimes underlaps the slide container.
+* The font chooser widget sometimes underlaps the slide container.
 Clicking anything that the slide container overlaps does not work.